April May 1943 Warsaw Ghetto Uprising

 On July 22, 1942, the Great Deportation [Aktzia] began in the Ghetto.
 [Aktzia Action; the term used for the deportation to the death camps].
 In the four escalating stages of the deportation approximately 265,000 Jews were sent to the death camp at Treblinka.
 About 50,000 received "life numbers" - official permission to live and work in order to support the German military effort.
 Another 10,000 "wild" Jews (without this German permit) managed to survive the Great Deportation.
 These survivors were concentrated in an area known as the Main Ghetto, around the German factories in which they worked.

 On January 18,1943, the Germans initiated the second stage of the deportation, designed to dilute the Jewish population in the remaining Ghetto area.
 This provoked the first Jewish armed insurgence against the Nazis, carried out by members of the Jewish Fighting Organization.

-The Warsaw Ghetto Uprising began on April 19, 1943.
-It was unique because all the Ghetto Jews were involved this time, in contrast to the few who took part in the "small" uprising on January 18, 1943.
+On April 19th 1943, Passover Seder night, the final deportation began and served as the spark that ignited the Warsaw Ghetto Uprising.
+The new Uprising was was unique because all the Ghetto Jews were involved this time, in contrast to the few who took part in the "small" uprising on January 18, 1943.
 The Jews believed that the Germans had retreated because of the JFOs uprising.
 The fighting organization became the informal leadership of the Ghetto from that moment on.
 They worked during the day and at night, fortified bunkers in preparation for the end of the Ghetto.

 In total 16 German soldiers were killed and 300 wounded in the military action to put down the revolt.
 The significance of the revolt was not in the numbers however.
 All those in the Ghetto when the revolt began were slated to kiled at Treblinka, instead of being killed killed quitely, those who organized the revolt showed that Jews could and would fight back.